yuk-kei/Steering-Behaviors/README.md

-# Steering-Behaviors-Fundamentals
+# Steering Behaviors
-Phaser Editor JavaScript Projects that show the following behaviors: Seek, Flee, Arrive &amp; Path Following
+Phaser Editor JavaScript Projects that show the basic behaviors: Seek, Flee, Arrive and advanced behaviors: Pursuit and intercept.